-SPI 3: Each council will report its performance in accordance with the requirements of the Society of Local Authority Chief Executive (SOLACE) benchmark framework - now referred to as the Local Government Benchmarking Framework.
+SPI 3: Each council will report its performance in accordance with the requirements of the Local Government Benchmarking Framework.

 GUIDANCE

 1. Introduction

 Legislation

 The Local Government Act 1992 Act lays a duty upon each council to ensure that it has in place such arrangements for collecting, recording, and publishing performance information that will allow it to comply with a Direction from the Commission.